 It often goes hand in hand with shapeshifting: Once the hero(ine) says the opponent’s name, the opponent may change into something else.

 Kevin Wendell Crumb!” she chants.
 “Kevin Wendell Crumb!”
-This sends the DID (dissociative identity disordered) opponent into a tailspin and precipitates a (long, drawn-out) battle between the forces of good and evil.
+This sends the DID (dissociative identity disordered) opponent into a tailspin and precipitates a (long, drawn-out) big struggle between the forces of good and evil.

 The baddie changes into The Beast.
 Shapeshifting.